MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/olap-cubes-mps.md

  In this example, the *IncidentAssignedToUser* measure group points at the *WorkitemAssignedToUser* relationship.
 This relationship, however, won't only contain incidents, but it will also contain change requests and problems that have also been assigned to any users.
 To ensure that this measure group only contains incidents, Service Manager substitutes *WorkItemDim* with *IncidentDim*.
 This means that the table that is created in the data source view for the measure group automatically performs an inner join on WorkItemDim with IncidentDim and returns only those instances where a join is valid based on the EntityDimKey or BaseManagedEntityId.

  Remember that you must define the relationship endpoint where you want to perform the substitution.
-This element is required because it is possible that the source and endpoint dimensions are identical and a methodology is needed to uniquely identify which dimension to substitute.
+This element is required because it's possible that the source and endpoint dimensions are identical and a methodology is needed to uniquely identify which dimension to substitute.
 An example of such a relationship is *WorkItemRelates to WorkItem*.

  The substitution element is also used to define alias dimensions for the cube.
 In other words, you can define an alias name for a dimension, but it isn't required to actually substitute a dimension.
 In effect, the substitution in this case isn't on the dimension but on the cube dimension or alias dimension name, as shown in the following example: